-You will be required to report against the AWP on a 6 monthly basis through an Activity Work Plan Report.
-The Activity Work Plan Report is a reporting requirement in all of the department's grant agreements.
+You will be required to report against the AWP on a 6 monthly basis through an AWP Report.
+The AWP Report is a reporting requirement in all of the department's grant agreements.
 It covers compliance reporting and gives grant recipients an opportunity to share stories of success or any challenges experienced in delivering the funded service.

-Activity Work Plan Reports must:
+An Activity Work Plan Report must:

-- include evidence of your progress toward completion of agreed activity milestones and outcomes - include output-level detail and outcome-level detail - include case studies when outlining successes and challenges - show the total eligible expenditure incurred to date - be submitted by the report due date (you can submit reports ahead of time if you have completed relevant activities)
+- include evidence of your progress toward completion of agreed activity milestones and outcomes - include information about what percentage of clients achieve their review or appeal goal - show the total eligible expenditure incurred to date - be submitted by the report due date (you can submit reports ahead of time if you have completed relevant activities).

-If an organisation is funded under both the NDAP and the NDIS Appeals Program, they can submit one AWP Report to cover both funded activities if they choose, or submit an AWP Report for each funded activity.
+If an organisation is funded under both the NDIS Appeals Program and the National Disability Advocacy Program (NDAP) they can submit one AWP Report to cover both funded activities if they choose, or submit an AWP Report for each funded activity.